sandpitt-turtle/sitewebf/README.md

 # sitewebf

+This project currently has a LOT of notes, especially in the CSS and JavaScript files.
+I get carried away and lose some of the info and/or fail to integrate it.
+Just doing what I did with language and music -- taking pieces and 'phrases' -- building sentences without all the vocabulary and focussing on form -- kinda how you should use ANKI and SRS for language.
+It, for me, is a more natural way to learn but it takes a while in the beginning.

 I've started adding a lot of comments for now.
 I get confused.
 There are a lot of things I've been using in practice but need